Ajoie

 The inhabitants are mainly Roman Catholic.
 Each year on St. Martin's Day they enjoy a substantial banquet lasting for many hours, and composed of all the various cuts of freshly butchered pigs, together with regional wines and shots of damassine, the regional AOC eau de vie.

-It is also the perfect occasion to discover and enjoy the traditions and other numerous products of the Ajoie terroir.
+It is also an occasion to discover the traditions and other products of the Ajoie terroir.

 The Swiss Army has established a large military camp for their armoured corps close to the Swiss-French border, on Bure territory.